Theming

 Prefer className when it works

-The thing to avoid is plumbing a hook value straight into an inline style={{ color: fg }}:
+The thing to avoid is plumbing a hook value straight into an inline style={{ color: fg }} when the className form would have worked:

 // bad - verbose, drifts when tokens are renamed